 In Kyrene, three middle schools, Akimel A-al, Aprende, and Centennial, along with one K-8 school, Kyrene Traditional Academy, and one elementary, Brisas are implementing AVID.
 Aprende earned the honor of being named a Site of Distinction in the 19-20 school year and a National Demonstration School in the 21-22 school year.

 Socratic Seminar is a type of class discussion that promotes critical reading skills as well as higher-level thinking and questioning skills.
 Students use a text or texts either provided by the teacher or research material that they find relating to the topic of discussion.
 They read the text or texts using critical reading skills in order to gain a deeper understanding of the material and to prepare for discussion.
 On the day of the seminar, students come prepared with questions that both clarify and prompt discussion.
 The style of Socratic Seminar is DISCUSSION based; it IS NOT A DEBATE.
 The ultimate purpose is for the students to comprehend the text on a deeper level by having a dialogue with their peers using the material. - copied from -Basha High School

 - Step inside a 7th grade ELA classroom to see how students are approaching a Socratic Seminar lesson, taught by Kyrene School District teacher, Jill Malina.

 Philosophical Chairs resembles a debate where students are given a topic related to a shared reading, a trending topic, or a problem related to content standard and they must pick a side.
 Students are given an opportunity to present their already prepared argument.
 Before the next person agrees or disagrees, he/she must paraphrase the previous person's stance.
 Students are then given the opportunity to reflect upon the information presented and change sides if desired.

-- See how 6th grade Social Studies teachers, Adrienne Gilby, uses Philosophical Chairs to teach about Hammurabi's Code.
+- See how 6th grade Social Studies teacher, Adrienne Gilby, uses Philosophical Chairs to teach about Hammurabi's Code.